 These bands are developed to optimize leg exercises.

-Lateral resistance bands have a velcro strap on the end, which can be strapped around your ankle.
+Lateral resistance bands have a hook and loop strap on the end, which can be strapped around your ankle.

 This is good for leg workouts that require the band to be secured to your ankles.